erikhotmail/FRED-tutorials/flu-with-behavior/README.md

 ### `stayhome.fred`

-This file contains the code that implements the social distancing sub-model that is particular to the Flu with Behavior Model.
+This file contains the code that implements the social distancing sub-model that is particular to the Flu with Behavior model.
 We first specify a new Condition, `STAY_HOME`

 ```fred
 condition STAY_HOME {